Good News of the Week – June 26, 2020

 Every Friday, ‘Good News of the Week’ features a curation of positive headlines from San Diego, delivered straight to your inbox.
 A blend of aggregated stories from San Diego’s most trusted news sources and original EDC-created content, GNOTW provides a comprehensive recap of the region’s best stories from the past week.

-For the week of March 6, 2020, here’s a look at what we’re reading:
+For the week of June 5, 2020, here’s what we’re reading:

 Be in the know – Sign up below to receive future editions of GNOTW.